joebew42/joebew42.github.io/_posts/2025-04-06-growing-systems-towards-ddd-event-sourcing-and-event-driven-architecture.markdown

 When it comes to _event-driven_ architecture we need to find a way to publish a message somewhere, as result of a change happened, so that other parts of the system can be notified, and eventually, new processes are triggered.

-One key aspect of this design I want to highlight in this blog is to **explictly identify** the Transactional Boundary as defined as part of the Application Service, to not be confused with _Consistency Boundary_ or _Aggregate Business Invariants_.
+One key aspect of this design I want to highlight in this article is to **explictly identify** the Transactional Boundary as defined as part of the Application Service, to not be confused with _Consistency Boundary_ or _Aggregate Business Invariants_.

 What follows is an example of how we can describe the _atomicity_ of the Application Service - everything inside either succeeds or fails together, all or nothing: